 What is a live edge table?

-While this example of a burl coffee table might be obvious.
-Larger, cleaner grained slabs of wood can also feature a live edge.
-The picture below is a picture of a table and benches that feature live edges.
+While the live edge on this burl coffee table might be obvious, larger and cleaner-grained slabs of wood can also feature a live edge.
+The table and benches shown below feature a more subtle live edge.
 The table has a live edge on both sides and the benches have a live edge on the outer side.